oxylbot/gateway/doc/ws/payloads.md

 # Recieving a Payload

 The gateway has an option to compress payloads in the `identify` payload.
 If enabled, the client _must_ identify if the payload is compressed and decompress the payload before attempting to parse it.
-Payloads sent before identifying can not be compressed.
+Payloads sent before identifying are not compressed.

 # Hello Payload Data